Running a local sandbox

 --fund 0x45Ff91b4bF16aC9907CF4A11436f9Ce61BE0650dThe

-arguments in these commands send 10,000 XTZ to one or more bootstrap addresses that you can use in the sandbox.The sandbox node runs in
+--fundarguments in these commands send 10,000 XTZ to one or more bootstrap addresses that you can use in the sandbox.To replicate an environment with high traffic, pass the RPC URL of an EVM node on the same network to the

 Verify that the sandbox node is running.
 For example, you can call an RPC endpoint with a